jordanel/mips-emulator/README.md

 # MIPS Emulator #

 MIPS Emulator is an emulator designed to support customized MIPS processors using memory-mapped I/O based on designs from UNC Chapel Hill’s Digital Logic course.
+Please add any issues found to the issues page.
+This emulator is more restrictive than the FPGAs used in the course, so cases in which something works on the board but not on the emulator may not be issues.
+On the other hand, anything that works on the emulator but not on the board is likely an issue and should be reported.

 ## Project Files ##

 A MIPS Emulator project is configured using a JSON file.
 This file contains project-level information as well as configuration and mapping information for any memory units needed by the project.
 A project can also include multiple memory initialization files, used to set the starting values of configured memories.
+Numeric values may also be passed as a hexadecimal or binary string prefixed with `0x` and `0b` respectively.

 ### Project File Elements ###